melaniebrgr/learning-computer-science/00-everyweeks/README.md

 ## Topic ideas

-- Create personal blog site with Leptos
+- Create a website with Leptos
+- Deploying an a wasm app: CI/CD and AWS
 - SQLite and Wasm
 - Godot
 - Build a game in Rust, e.g. a maze explorer